agentiqs/mcp-kit-python/docs/user-guide/contributing/factory_system.md

 # Factory System

-The factory system provides a centralized, reflection-based approach to creating instances of both `Target` and `ResponseGenerator` from configuration.
+The factory system provides a centralized, reflection-based approach to creating instances of both `Target` and `ToolResponseGenerator` from configuration.

 ## Overview